rsapkf/rsapkf-site/src/writing/hobbies/speedcubing-timers/speedcubing-timers.md

   - Scramble Image + Graph
   - Supports Inspection

-There are tons of timers out there but I think theses options are pretty great of any use case that you might have.
+There are tons of timers out there but I think these options are pretty great for any use case that you might have.
 Enjoy!